mco-gh/mco.dev/content/post/random/stolen.md

 <br>

-- *Before your phone gets stolen*, come up with a plan for how to minimize the damage, as soon as possible, if/when it happens.
+- *Before your phone gets stolen*, come up with a plan for how to minimize the damage, as fast as possible, if/when it happens.
 - When traveling, always keep a backup digital device with you, in case your primary device "disappears".
 - Don't use your phone in crowded public places, like big city street corners.